andyswings/EstiSketch/README.md

   The basic wall drawing tool is mostly complete.
 You can draw walls with live snapping (to endpoints, angles, and grid points) and real‑time measurement labels that display both the wall’s length and its angle.
 Double click inside of an existing room to automatically draw walls around it.

 - **Room Creation:**
-  Manual point-by-point room drawing is now supported, allowing precise control over room shapes.
+  Manual point-by-point room drawing is supported, allowing precise control over room shapes.
   Double-click inside a closed wall loop to automatically create a room, streamlining the process of defining enclosed spaces.

 - **Pointer Tool:**